Frequently asked questions

 What is the impact of Rail Baltica on groundwater and surface water?

-One of the key issues addressed in the SEA is the water regime of surface water and groundwater and how to ensure its conservation.
-This is important both for the water supply of people and for the protection of natural communities and the maintenance of agricultural and economic land use conditions.
-Only a solution that does not disturb the water regime in the areas along the route can be acceptable for the design and construction of a railway line.
+Maintaining the water regime of surface water and groundwater is important both for human water supply and for the protection of natural communities and the preservation of agricultural and economic land use conditions.
+Only a solution that does not disturb the water regime in the areas adjacent to the route can be acceptable for the design and construction of the railway line.
 More detailed geological studies of the route, including water regime issues, are a mandatory part of the design work.

 Where, how much and whether mineral resources will be extracted for Rail Baltica?

-There is no single answer to this question.
-Although it is estimated that 7.42 million cubic metres of backfill material will be needed for the construction of the embankment of the Rail Baltica line section in Estonia, plus the volume of the embankments of the surrounding roads, secondary or recycled materials (e.g. previously excavated soil) will also be used as backfill where possible.
-The construction of Rail Baltica alone will not require the opening of additional excavations in Estonia.
-As regards the construction material, it is considered that, from a logistical point of view, they should not be more than 50 km from the axis of the route.
+There is no single answer to this question, but it is not necessary to open additional mines in Estonia just to build Rail Baltica.
+Although it is estimated that 7.42 million cubic metres of backfill will be needed for the construction of the embankment of the Estonian section of the Rail Baltica route, plus the volume of the embankments of the surrounding roads, secondary or recycled materials (e.g. previously excavated soil) will also be used as backfill where possible.
+From the point of view of construction material logistics, aggregates could be brought from up to 50 km from the axis of the route.